 - Reliability: Storing the results of blockchain transactions independently on a broad network of equal peer-to-peer nodes guarantees authenticity, thanks to cryptographic hash signatures.

 In contrast, data stored on a centralized server instead is fungible.
 It’s easy to amend and delete records.
-So you need to consider the needs of each type of data you store Will it benefit from being stored in several places at once?
-Will it need to be changed or deleted?
+You need to consider the needs for each kind of data you store:

 - Personal information, including payment data;

-- User-submitted content that could be illegal in some of the countries you operate in;
+- User-submitted content that is illegal in the countries you that operate in;

-- Data that doesn’t require a transaction transaction history, such as caches.
+- Data that doesn’t require a transaction history, such as caches.

-Finally, once you have a clear idea of what data needs to be stored where, you also need to have a clea concept of how the two can interact.
-If data changes on the blockchain are relevant to your bakckend operations, then the changes need to be properly propagated.
-Some of the questions you should ask yourself are:
+Finally, once you have a clear idea of what data needs to be stored where, you also need to have a clean concept of how the two can interact.
+If data changes on the blockchain are relevant to your backend operations, then the changes need to be propagated.
+Some questions you should ask yourself are:

-- How will the rest of your platform interact with the token application?
+- How is the rest of your platform interacting with the token app?

 - Should the backend create blockchain transactions that interact with user data?

-- How will you keep your backend and blockchain data in sync?
+- How do you keep your backend and blockchain data in sync?

-The final piece of the puzzle is allowing your users to buy and sell your tokens on an open market.
-Exposing your token to a broader market allows it to arrive at a fair price point.
-There are many exchanges exist out there, some of which specialize in the exchange of ERC20 tokens on the Ethereum blockchain.
+The final piece of the puzzle is letting your users buy and sell your tokens on an open market.
+Exposing your token to a broader market lets it arrive at a fair price point.
+Many more exchanges exist out there, some of which specialize in the exchange of ERC20 tokens on the Ethereum blockchain.

 Your users appreciate the transparency and openness that open market exchanges offer.
 And you don’t want your users to feel taken advantage of.
-Making your token public also allows you to acquire more users.
+Making your token public also is more attractive to users.
 Instead of going through your platform directly, users can purchase platform assets elsewhere and start using them immediately.

-I will leave you with a few final questions:
+I leave you with a few final questions:

-- Where will your users be able to trade their tokens?
+- Where can your users trade their tokens in the future?

 - Is interoperability with other tokens important to you?